Reminder

 Subset columns of a data frame - tidyverse way:

-To grab (or “pull” out) the year column the tidyverse way we can use the pull function:
+To grab a vector version (or “pull” out) the year column the tidyverse way we can use the pull function:

 pull(AD, year)